NBA Rumors: James Harden To Nets, Victor Oladipo To Rockets In Four-Team Trade Involving Pacers & Cavaliers

-After months of drama and frustrations, All-Star shooting guard James Harden has finally parted ways with the Houston Rockets.
+After months of drama and frustration, All-Star shooting guard James Harden has finally parted ways with the Houston Rockets.
 According to ESPN, the Rockets agreed to send “The Beard” to the Brooklyn Nets in a multiplayer, four-team blockbuster deal involving the Cleveland Cavaliers and the Indiana Pacers.

 “The Rockets have sent James Harden to the Nets in a blockbuster four-team trade that also involves the Pacers and Cavaliers, completing the unhappy star’s exit from Houston and setting up a potential superteam in Brooklyn, sources told ESPN’s Adrian Wojnarowski and Ramona Shelburne.
 The Nets sent Houston a package that includes multiple players and draft picks and features guard Caris LeVert, who was then traded to the Pacers for Victor Oladipo, sources told ESPN.
 Center Jarrett Allen and forward Taurean Prince are headed from the Nets to the Cavs in the deal, sources told ESPN, while the Rockets receive Cleveland guard Dante Exum and Brooklyn forward Rodions Kurucs.”